rundeck/docs/docs/api/rundeck-api.md

 ## JSON Support

-The API usees JSON for all API-level information.
+The API uses JSON for all API-level information.
 Some import/export features support YAML, XML, or `text/plain` formatted documents.

 As of API version 14, all endpoints support JSON format, with content type `application/json`, with one exception ([/api/V/project/[PROJECT]/jobs/export][/api/V/project/\[PROJECT\]/jobs/export]).